 - Département fédéral de la défense, de la protection de la population et des sports

 - Office fédéral de la protection de la population OFPP

 - Zurich Insurance Company Ltd.

-The Innosuisse IICT Flagship consortium occurred from 1 to 3 February at IDAIP.
+The consortium for the Innosuisse IICT Flagship took place from February 1 to 3, at IDAIP.
 It brought together all the partners for a day of restitution and sharing of the work done since the beginning of the project in March 2022.
-This event, carried out in a hybrid form (face-to-face and face-to-face) brought together more than 60 participants, representing the various partners of this national project: Together, we are developing digital solutions for people with disabilities.
+This event, carried out in a hybrid form (face-to-face-remote), brought together more than 60 participants, representing the different partners of this national-scale project: Together, we are developing digital solutions for people with disabilities.
 These include language simplification, sign language translations and audio description.

 Consortium Meeting 2022

 The consortium for the Innosuisse IICT Flagship took place on September 20, 2022, at the Swiss Digital Center in Sierre.
 It brought together all the partners for a day of restitution and sharing of the work done since the beginning of the project in March 2022.
-This event, carried out in a hybrid form (face-to-face and face-to-face) brought together more than 60 participants.
-Together we are developing digital solutions for people with disabilities.
+This event, carried out in a hybrid form (face-to-face-remote), brought together more than 60 participants, representing the different partners of this national-scale project: Together, we are developing digital solutions for people with disabilities.
 These include language simplification, sign language translations and audio description.

 Over CHF 12 million to make information and communication technologies more inclusive